 Part 1.
 Why Can't I Search on Apple Music

-"Why can't I search Apple Music?"
+"Why can't I search for music on Apple Music?"
 Before we guide you on how to fix the issue, you'd better know what may cause the search on Apple Music not working.

 1. Your Apple Music application/device operating system is out of date.
 It is possible that your system operating system and the Apple Music application are in conflict.